 - A LEVEL PHYSICAL EDUCATION

 Obviously physical education provides a natural progression onto one of the many sports-related degree courses.
 However, the real benefit is that it enables you to grasp a wide range of skills- from scientific research through to public speaking.
 It helps develop an organised well rounded pupil who can cope with the demands of university life.
 This wide variety of skill will stand you in good stead for most university courses.
-The same applies to the workplace.
-Sport is now such a huge industry that there are endless employment opportunities.
-A few examples include: coaching, teaching, health, leisure and fitness, sports technology development, sports administration, sports management and media.
-It is also valuable for medically-related professions such as nursing and physiotherapy.

 The course is extremely diverse, it allows you to explore and enhance your own sporting ability, but also bridges the academic divide between the arts and sciences.
 Experience has shown that physical education can be combined with a wide range of other subjects.

 The course is a natural extension from the GCSE with many similarities in the theoretical components covered.
 It has a good balance of practical and theory lessons with a slight emphasis on the theory.
-However, those pupils with a keen interest in sporty will be able to relate their practical experiences to the theoretical concepts.
+However, those pupils with a keen interest in sport will be able to relate their practical experiences to the theoretical concepts.
 More specifically, the theory is based on modular units incorporating:

 - Anatomy and Exercise physiology